npwalker/control-repo-1/README.md

     puppet agent -t
     ~~~

-9. Code Manager is configured and has been used to deploy your code
+Code Manager is configured and has been used to deploy control-repo's code.

 ## Setup a webhook in your Git server